-Join Dr Sarina Noordhuis-Fairfax, Curator, Prints and Drawings, and Roger Butler AM, for a floor talk about Margaret Preston as part of Know My Name: Making it Modern.
+Hear Dr Sarina Noordhuis-Fairfax, Curator, Prints and Drawings, and Roger Butler AM, speak about Margaret Preston as part of Know My Name: Making it Modern.

 Artist Margaret Preston was instrumental in leading a renewed interest in printmaking with her exhibitions and writings heralding the revival of the woodblock technique.
 Her bold colours and energetic designs represented a new approach to Modernism in Australia during the 1920s and 1930s.
 From the 1940s, Preston experimented with painterly stencilled prints and monotypes and advocated for the creation of a distinctive Australian national art.
 Her influence both as a teacher and artist has become widely recognised.